joakimk/joakimk.github.com/_posts/2010-11-27-how-we-made-our-tests-fast-using-the-testbot-test-distribution-tool.markdown

 take way too long to run and the conventional methods like optimizing slow tests weren't quite enough.

-How it used to be:
+How it used to be
 ----

 ![Slow specs part 1](/images/posts/slow_specs1.png)